Whiteknight/ParserObjects/docs/v3/docs.md

 ##### Summary

-Parser to produce an output node unconditionally.
+Produces an output value unconditionally.
 Consumes no input.
-This is used to provide a default node value
+The callback has access

 ##### Generic Types